HuizhouGrocery/HuizhouGrocery-IMS/README.md

 You may feel this Python code let SQLite DB Browser become a simple inventory management system.
 Definitely, you could add categories, brands, and descriptions in there.
 It is easy to check all product details.

-Python have many fuctions we could explore, if you want to
+Python has many functions we could explore, and we hope Python could be less code and more function.